-So, I quite like the juicer(!), and I love the possibilities it lends to expanding my overall ingredient/culinary palette.
+So, I quite like my juicer(!), and I love the possibilities it lends to expanding my overall ingredient/culinary palette.
 Fresh juice is invigorating - straight up, blended, or as part of whatever I'm making.
-It seems the most important thing is to use vibrant, healthy produce.
-Use the best quality produce you can get, great if it's organic or sustainably grown.
-If that's not happening, wash it gently, but thoroughly.
+The most important thing is to use vibrant, healthy produce.
+Use the best quality produce you can get.
+It's important to seek out organic or sustainably grown fruits and vegetables, but if that's not happening, wash it gently, but thoroughly.

-A few other observations: The blender and juicer are entirely different beasts.
-I know this seems obvious, but the blender does chop-chop, and the juicer seems to separate all the fibers and solids from the juices.
+A few observations: A blender and a juicer are entirely different beasts.
+I know this seems obvious, but the blender does chop-chop, and the juicer separates all the fibers and solids from the juices.
 The juicer produces essences that are incredibly intense, alive, and bright.
 The flavor is main-lined.
-I was totally into it.
-Beyond the fruits and vegetables, I experimented with grains and nuts (see below).
+Beyond fruits and vegetables, I experiment with grains and nuts (see below).

-Everyone seems to think using a juicer is a pain in the ass.
+Everyone seems to think using a juicer is a royal pain.
 Primarily the clean-up part.
-And it was, sort of.
-But not nearly as bad as I thought.
-It seems most convenient to juice in batches, set aside what you might use in the immediate future as well as the forthcoming days and then freeze any beyond that immediately.
-Not as perfect as freshly juiced, but still great.
+And that is partially true.
+It seems most convenient to juice in batches, set aside what you might use in the immediate future as well as the forthcoming day or two, and then freeze any juice beyond that immediately.
+Not as perfect as freshly juiced, but still ok.

 Almond Milk: Soak 1 cup / 5 oz almonds overnight, covered, in filtered water.
 Drain.
 Add three cups water, and ladle into juicer.
 This produces a full-bodied almond milk.
 If you like it a bit thinner, go with 4 cups water.
 The flavor really sings when you season it with a touch of salt and sugar.
 Just go with your taste buds, until it tastes good to you.
 Makes about 3 1/2 cups.
 Also, be sure to keep the meaty by-product of making the almond milk, just scrape it out of the juicer.
 Salt it a bit, and it's a great homemade almond butter.